Btech420/hap-encoder-adobe-cc/README.md

 for details.

-## Support

-Users can contact happlugin@disguise.one for support.

 ## Known issues

 Performing multiple parallel exports in Media Encoder may cause the system to become unresponsive, although the operation should eventually complete.